-Description Advantages Disadvantages Monoclonal High specificity, batch- to-batch consistency and are often well characterized.
-Possible lower sensitivity due to reduced binding affinity for epitopes compromised by sample preparation/electrophoresis.
-Polyclonal Produced from differing B-cell lineages - recognize multiple epitopes on the antigen.
-High sensitivity from signal amplification and detection of multiple epitopes.
-Specificity relies on quality immunogens, and may suffer from batch-to-batch variability.
+Description Advantages Disadvantages High specificity, batch- to-batch consistency and are often well characterized.
+Possible lower sensitivity due to reduced binding affinity for epitopes compromised by sample preparation/electrophoresis. - Produced from differing B-cell lineages - recognize multiple epitopes on the antigen.
+High sensitivity from Specificity relies on quality immunogens, and may suffer from batch-to-batch variability.